Dwayne Wright

-Dwayne Wright (born June 2, 1983) is a former American football running back.
-He was drafted by the Buffalo Bills in the fourth round of the 2007 NFL Draft.
-He played college football at Fresno State.
+Dwayne Wright (born June 2, 1983) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Buffalo Bills in the fourth round of the 2007 NFL draft.
+He played college football for West Hills College and the Fresno State Bulldogs.

-Wright was a member of the New York Giants, Philadelphia Eagles, Pittsburgh Steelers, Hartford Colonials and Toronto Argonauts.
-Retired as a Pittsburgh Steeler.
+Wright was also a member of the New York Giants, Philadelphia Eagles, Pittsburgh Steelers, Hartford Colonials and Toronto Argonauts.

-Early years
+Early life

-Wright prepped at Morse High School 9th,10th.
-Transferred to Lincoln High School in San Diego, California.
+Wright prepped at Morse High School during his 9th and 10th grade years.
+He then transferred to Lincoln High School in San Diego, California.

 College career

-Wright played college football at West Hills College Coalinga, CA. 2003 Transferred to Fresno State.
-He chose to forgo his Junior season and declare for the 2007 NFL Draft.
+Wright played college football at West Hills College in Coalinga, California.
+In 2003, he transferred to Fresno State.
+He declared for the 2007 NFL draft after choosing to forgo his junior season.

 Professional career

 Pre-draft

 Wright was invited to the 2007 NFL Scouting Combine.
 He visited with the Atlanta Falcons, Buffalo Bills, Pittsburgh Steelers and Philadelphia Eagles before the draft.

 Buffalo Bills

-Wright was drafted by the Buffalo Bills in the fourth round of the 2007 NFL Draft.
+Wright was drafted 111th overall by the Buffalo Bills in the fourth round of the 2007 NFL draft.
 He was signed to a contract on July 25.
-He was waived and signed to New York Giants on August 30, 2009.
+He was waived on August 30, 2008.